 With gardening come routine jobs that are fun at first, but they might get a bit boring with time.

-Here are 17 games for your kids to enjoy that can up the gardening fun factor.
+Here are 17 gardening games for kids to enjoy that can up the gardening fun factor.

 Gardeners define a weed as any plant in the wrong place.
 Roses can be weeds if they are invading your watermelon patch.
 Weeds are bad because they steal nutrients that our flowers and veggies need.

 Show the children how to distinguish the good guys from the bad guys.
 Set up an adversarial relationship with weeds.
 They are "invaders" and must be eradicated.
 As the Flower Rangers, your kids must eliminate these evil enemy forces.
 (Oh, heck, let them wear costumes if they like.)

 Start a contest: Who can pull the most weeds each week.
 The winner gets to pick a movie to see.
 And the reward for a morning of weeding?
 A rain dance in the sprinkler!

 Kids like to water.
 Buy a watering wand or a nozzle with several settings.
 Show the kids how to set it on a shower setting so that you don't wash the plants away with a powerful jet of water.
 You can also buy hose heads of different shapes to spray the lawn or flowerbed.

 This is also a good opportunity for lessons about runoff.
 Let the kids water for five minutes.
 Dig down a couple of inches and show them how the soil is still dry underneath.
 Explain that if you don't water often, the topsoil creates an impermeable barrier and sheds the water.